nano-wallet-company/nano-wallet-ios/readme.md

 ### Contributing

 All Nano Wallet development happens on GitHub.
-Contributions make for good karma and we [welcome new](https://blog.cocoapods.org/starting-open-source/) contributors with joy.
+Contributions make for good karma and we welcome new contributors.
 We take contributors seriously, and thus have a contributor [code of conduct](CODE_OF_CONDUCT.md).

 * Fork the codebase
-* See [Issues](https://github.com/nanocurrency/nano-ios-wallet/issues) for open bugs or feature requests
+* See [Issues](https://github.com/nano-wallet-company/nano-ios-wallet/issues) for open bugs or feature requests
 * Make changes in your local branch
 * Submit a pull request for review, discussion and possible merge